26 MIllion

 CLIMATE RESILIENT AGRICULTURE

-We nurturing innovative strategies to ensure food security and sustainable farming practices in the face of a changing climate
+We nurture innovative strategies to ensure food security and sustainable farming practices in the face of a changing climate

 AGROECOLOGY